 - Meat scissors

 The key to any good round of ribs is proper preparation.
-This stage can make or break the success of your rib cook-off, and neglecting good prep will give you bland, inferior ribs.
-Simply throwing ribs as you bought them onto the grill isn’t going to cut it.
+This stage can make or break the success of your meal and neglecting good prep will give you bland, inferior ribs.
+Simply throwing them as you bought them onto the grill isn’t going to cut it.

-For your rib choice, I suggest going for pork ribs.
-And then there are 2 varieties: Spare ribs or baby back ribs.
-Personally, I prefer spare ribs.
+For your rib choice, I suggest going for pork.
+And then there are 2 varieties: Spare or baby back ribs.
+Personally, I prefer spare.
 They’re cut from the belly-end of the ribs, so are much meatier.
-Baby back ribs are a little shorter but still an excellent choice.
-Cooking time tends to be about 4-5 hours for spare rib and 3-4 for baby back.
+Baby back are a little shorter but still an excellent choice.
+Cooking time tends to be about 4-5 hours for spare and 3-4 for baby back.

 It’s also important to bear in mind that your grill will dictate the size of the rack that you can cook at once.
 We want as much of the ribs to be exposed at once, so it’s not a good idea to pile them on top of each other.
 As a result, you will probably only be able to fit one rack of spareribs on the grill or two racks of babyback.
 Keep this in mind when preparing your ribs.

 Start by removing the membrane from the rack.
-Not a lot of grillers do this, but doing so removes this thin skin off the back of the ribs, allowing your ribs to be tender and packed full of flavor.
+Not a lot of grillers do this, but doing so removes this thin skin off the back of the ribs, allowing them to be tender and packed full of flavor.